-Racism and discrimination are experienced in sport and recreation among Indigenous people, which can alienate participants through the resulting fear, anxiety and mistrust.
-Similarly, participants have reported a lack of relevance or sensitivity to Indigenous cultures and traditions in sport programming.
-A lack of role models has also been reported.
+Racism and discrimination are experienced in sport and recreation among Indigenous people, 80,16,81 which can alienate participants through the resulting fear, anxiety and mistrust.
+81 Similarly, participants have reported a lack of relevance or sensitivity to Indigenous cultures and traditions in sport programming.
+82,81 A lack of role models has also been reported.
+78 associated with higher levels of Indigenous children' sport participation.